htcondor/htcondor/docs/man-pages/condor_qedit.rst

 General Remarks
 ---------------

-A job’s ClassAd attributes may be viewed with
+A job's ClassAd attributes may be viewed with

 ::